 Add Your Name to the MAT Roster Database

-If a disaster occurs, please do not call FEMA, STARR II or COMPASS, FEMA's MAT Support Contractors, to inquire about serving on a MAT.
-If FEMA decides to deploy a MAT, STARR II or COMPASS will call the selected team members to make arrangements.
-If you are chosen to serve on a MAT, you will work as a consultant to STARR II or COMPASS.
+If a disaster occurs, please do not call FEMA or its contractors, to inquire about serving on a MAT.
+If FEMA decides to deploy a MAT, a contractor will contact volunteer experts as needed.